Skip to content

 Optional

 Specifies whether your product’s price includes applicable taxes (inclusive) or excludes them (exclusive).
-If omitted, the default value is exclusive.
+If you omit this field, the default value is exclusive.

 applicable_fees